 (2) The requested effective date of the Interim Certificate;

-(3) The annual payroll of the proposed group member during the last 12-months through at least the last quarter, an estimate of the payroll for the next 12 month period, and an estimate of the proposed group member's annual group contributions to the group self insurer;
+(3) The annual payroll of the proposed group member during the last 12-months

-(4) The proposed member's NAICS code, experience modification, and a description of the type of business it conducts
+(4) The proposed member's three digit NAICS code or two digit SIC Code, experience modification, and a description of the type of business it conducts; and.

 (5) A signed statement from the Group Administrator certifying that the proposed group member meets the homogeneity and underwriting requirements of the group self-insurer and that the group self-insurer shall be financially responsible to pay all workers' compensation claims arising out of the period of time of the Interim Certificate.

-(d) Upon receipt of a written request for an Interim Certificate from a private group self-insurer that meets the requirements of this section, the Manager shall issue the Interim Certificate within 14 days.
+(d) Upon receipt of a written request for an Interim Certificate from a private group self-insurer that meets the requirements of this section, the Chief shall issue the Interim Certificate within 14 days.
 If the request is incomplete or does not comply with this section, the Group Administrator for the group self-insurer will be notified within 14 days of receipt of the request.

 (e) Before an Interim Certificate may be replaced with a Certificate of Consent to Self-Insure with no expiration date, the Interim Self-Insurer must submit within 180 days of the effective date of the Interim Certificate of Consent a complete and accurate Application Form as provided in Section 15482.1.